AlansCodeLog/blender-debugger-for-vscode/README.md

 - Tell you when the debugger has actually attached.

 ![Image Showing VS Code side by side with Blender paused at a breakpoint.
 In the console, a "Debugger is Attached" Statement is printed.](./Example.png)
+Note: This video is now a bit old, it was made with Blender 2.79.
+If you are using the current version of Blender, some minor things have changed, but the general usage is still the same.

 # How to Use